Faster Algorithms for Growing Prioritized Disks and Rectangles: A subquadratic algorithm using bucketing

 \section{A subquadratic algorithm using bucketing}

-We now improve Algorithm~\ref{alg:first} by using a bucketing approach and lifting the problem to higher dimensions.
-For this purpose, we will use a data structure for querying lower envelopes in $\IR^4$, which allows us to compute $t_i$ in increasing order of $i$.
+We now improve Algorithm~\ref{alg:first} with bucketing and an appropriate data structure.
+The main idea is as follows: in Algorithm~\ref{alg:first}, we go through the disks by decreasing order of priority and determine for each one which disk eliminates it.
+This is done by examining each disk of higher priority individually, leading to a quadratic running time.
+To avoid this, we partition the disks into \emph{buckets} of size $m$, where $m$ will be fixed later.
+For each bucket $B$, we build a data structure that can find in sublinear time the disk in $B$ that eliminates the current disk.
+Thus, we process the $m$ disks in each bucket with a single query, at the expense of an additional overhead for building the data structure.
+Furthermore, we must compute the elimination events within each bucket, using Algorithm~\ref{alg:first}.

-Suppose that for a set $B \subset \{1, \dots, n\}$ of indices, we know the elimination time $t_j$ of any $D_j$ with $j \in B$.
-In an \emph{elimination query}, we are given a query index $q > \max B$, and we ask for the disk $D_{j^*}$ with $j^* \in B$, that eliminates the query disk $D_q$.
-The argument from Lemma~\ref{lem:quadratic} shows that we can find $j^*$ as follows
+\paragraph{Elimination queries.} We now describe the query data structure that is used in a single bucket.
+Let $B \subseteq \{1, \dots, n\}$ be a contiguous set of $m$ indices, and suppose we know the elimination time $t_j$ of every disks $D_j$ with $j \in B$.
+In an \emph{elimination query}, we are given a query index $q > \max B$, and we ask for the disk $D_{j^*}$ with $j^* \in B$, that eliminates the query disk $D_q$ (i.e., the first disk in $B$ that meets $D_q$ and that has not been eliminated yet by \emph{any} other disk of higher priority).
+The argument from Lemma~\ref{lem:quadratic} shows that we can find $j^*$ by the following slight adaptation of (\ref{equ:quadratic}):